 Monday: PowerPoint Lesson

-On Monday, I would introduce the new grammar skill.
+On Monday, I would introduce a new grammar skill.
 We would discuss any vocabulary they needed to know and go over related rules.
 This lesson was always done whole group.

 I used a PowerPoint for the Monday lesson.
 I struggled for quite some time with making the lesson engaging for my students.
 Students are not going to get excited about me reading PowerPoint slides to them!